 Keeps You in Balance

-We have two programs of care, depending on the nature of your injury and condition.
-All sessions are one-on-one by either our Physiotherapist/Stott Pilates Rehabilitation Instructor and also our Senior Pilates Instructors.
+All sessions are one-on-one by our Physiotherapist, who is also a Stott Rehabilitation instructor.
 Treatments are not limited to Pilates-based exercise.
-We also treat using manual therapy: joint and soft tissue mobilizations; taping and pain management techniques.
-Your physiotherapist will advise you what treatment program is best for your injury/condition.
+We also treat using manual therapy; joint and soft tissue mobilizations; taping and pain management techniques.
+Your physiotherapist will advise you what treatment modalities are best for your injury/condition.

 Physiotherapist/Pilates Rehabilitation Instructor Program of Care